 There are so many different causes of hemorrhoids, it’s hard to imagine anyone walking around who has not suffered from them.
 Hemorrhoids can be caused by something as simple as chronic diarrhea or struggling whilst lifting something heavy.

 They are the most unfortunate companion to pregnancy as most women know and also go hand in hand with excess weight and obesity.
 Any disruption to bowel movements like straining or constipation can be enough to trigger hemorrhoids.

 We’ve made recommendations for ways to treat this issue below.
-Since hemorrhoids are caused by the swollen blood vessels, cold-compresses, Epsom salt baths and essential oils with anti-inflammatory properties may help to provide relief from symptoms.
+Since hemorrhoids are caused by swollen blood vessels, cold compresses, Epsom salt baths and essential oils with anti-inflammatory properties may help to provide relief from symptoms.